dinoweblog/Reactjs-Interview-Q-A/README.md

 1.  ### What is React?

-    React(aka React.js or ReactJS) is an **open-source front-end JavaScript library** that is used for building composable user interfaces, especially for single-page applications.
-It is used for handling view layer for web and mobile apps based on components in a declarative approach.

-    React was created by [Jordan Walke](https://github.com/jordwalke), a software engineer working for Facebook.
-React was first deployed on Facebook's News Feed in 2011 and on Instagram in 2012.
+    React is a popular open-source JavaScript library used for building user interfaces (UI) in web applications.
+It was developed by Facebook and is widely used by developers around the world.
+React allows developers to create complex UI components by breaking them down into smaller, reusable parts called "components".

+    One of the key features of React is its virtual DOM (Document Object Model), which allows developers to write code in a more declarative style, making it easier to reason about and maintain.
+React also supports server-side rendering, which can improve website performance and search engine optimization (SEO).

+    React is often used in combination with other technologies such as Redux, React Router, and webpack to create scalable and maintainable web applications.
+It has a large and active community, with many resources available for learning and development.

     **[⬆ Back to Top](#table-of-contents)**